 “Imagine” living on a farm in rural Virginia in 1850.
 Visit the Chippokes Farm and Forestry Museum and see for yourself how our ancestors endured this rugged life.
 Chippokes, one of the oldest continually farmed plantations in the country, is endowed with thousands of artifacts.
 Many have been generously donated so that the story of Virginia’s agriculture and forestry communities may be told.
 Open daily 9 a.m. – 5 p.m.
 Closed Christmas.
 Admission is free, but parking fees may be in effect.

 868 Plantation Rd., Surry, VA 23883

 Smith’s Fort Plantation

 Smith’s Fort Plantation is nestled on the south side of the James River, located on the site of Captain John Smith’s planned “New Fort”, on the land given by Chief Powhatan as a dowry for his daughter Pocahontas upon her marriage to John Rolfe.
 The 18th century manor house retains much of its original woodwork and provides examples of early American and English period furnishings from the late 16th through the early 18th centuries.
 Friday 10 a.m. – 5 p.m., Saturday 10 a.m. – 5 p.m., Sunday noon-5 p.m.
 Monday 10 a.m. – 5 p.m.
-Admission $8, $7 for AAA members, $6 for senior citizens, $5 for students, free to children 6 and under.
+Admission $10, AAA members, military and seniors $9, $7 for students, free to children 6 and under.

 217 Smith Fort Lane, Surry, 23883